Phenomics/phenomics.github.io/positions.md

 It would be *nice* if you knew about R, git, machine learning, and statistics.

-Be reminded, that it is not a problem if you are not an expert in all of the above fields, but you need to be willing to learn about them.
+Please keep in mind, that it is not a problem if you are not an expert in all of the above fields, but you need to be willing to learn about them.

 Please send your CV with 2 references to sebastian.koehler@charite.de.